 - friends or family members

-Studies suggest that people with cancer who get palliative care have a better quality of life and fewer symptoms, including less pain, nausea, and depression.
+Studies suggest that people with cancer who get palliative care have improved quality of life with reduced severity of symptoms.

 Hospice care is very personalized.
 Your hospice care team will focus on making you as comfortable as possible.
-They will work with you and your family to come up with a care plan that best suits your goals and needs for end-of-life care.
-A hospice team member is generally on-call 24/7 to provide support.
+They will work with you and your family to create a care plan that best suits your goals and needs for end-of-life care.
+A hospice team member is generally on call 24 hours a day to provide support.

-Hospice care may be given at home, a special hospice facility, a nursing home, or a hospital.
+You may receive hospice care in your home, a special hospice facility, a nursing home, or a hospital.
 A hospice team usually includes:

 - home health aides